Juro offers a clean, all-in-one platform for managing contracts, but just like any other tool, it doesn’t work for everyone.

 Aline is an AI-powered contract lifecycle management (CLM) platform that combines smart automation, clean workflows, and some of the most advanced legal AI available today.

 DocuSign CLM is a contract management tool for people who need structure, automation, and control throughout the entire contract process.
-Essentially, it allows legal teams and business users to manage everything from drafting to approvals to signing.
+It allows legal teams and business users to manage everything from drafting to approvals to signing.

 If you already use DocuSign to sign contracts, CLM adds full contract lifecycle support to keep everything sorted and moving.